flutter/website/src/cookbook/networking/fetch-data.md

 `http` package, for this type of work.

 {{site.alert.note}}
-  Flutter API docs cannot be generated on Windows.
-  If you are using Windows, you might need to download the Linux version of the SDK and use the
-  [Windows Subsystem for Linux][].
-{{site.alert.end}}

-{{site.alert.note}}
   You should avoid directly using `dart:io` or `dart:html` to make HTTP requests.
   Those libraries are platform-dependent